Rise Up Australia Party: History

-In 2013, the party was involved in Glenn Druery's Minor Party Alliance.
+The party was involved in Glenn Druery's Minor Party Alliance (MPA).

 In March 2015, the party's Facebook page, which had 6,000 followers, was banned and suspended on Facebook for 24 hours because of what was called "hateful speech" content.
 It was the first Australian political party page to have been temporarily banned from Facebook.

 The party was voluntarily deregistered in June 2019.

 Electoral performance

 The party received 49,341 primary votes or 0.37% of the nationwide Senate vote at the 2013 federal election.